GaneschaLabs-OS/zombrex/README.md

 > Not production ready

 ## preload
-Preload data from GET and POST requests.
+Preloads data from GET and POST requests.
+This happens before the application starts to render or store anything.

 ```javascript
 zombrex.preload([{